jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 ### Subset columns using a numeric vector

 We can select columns using their indices.
 We don't need to include `,` within `[ ]` if we only want columns.
-It doesn't cause any issues if we do include `,`, but it must come ***before*** the column indices.
+However, it doesn't cause any issues if we do include `,`, but it must come ***before*** the column indices.
 If we want to select the first 3 columns of `mtcars` we can use a numeric vector.

 ```r
 mtcars[1:3]